-A place we did take time to read about was the Sanphet Prasat Palace in Ayutthaya which was burnt down to the ground in 1767 when the Burmese destroyed the city.
-The garden around this palace was really beautiful!
+The garden around Sanphet Prasat Palace in Ayutthaya, which was burnt down to the ground in 1767 when the Burmese destroyed the city, is absolutely gorgeous!

-The Dusit Maha Prasat Palace (the Grand Palace complex in Bangkok) is situated in the same garden as mentioned above.
+The Dusit Maha Prasat Palace within the Grand Palace complex in Bangkok is situated in the same garden as mentioned above.